TAMULib/CAP/contributor.md

 ```

-In addition to a well formated PR we would also appreciate granular commits with descriptive messages.
+In addition to a well formatted PR we would also appreciate granular commits with descriptive messages.
 For instance a good commit message may be `Moved /foo endpoint logic into a FooService`, whereas `Everything I did Friday` is less granular or descriptive.

-If your commits do not conform to these recommendation you might consider rebasing your PR.
+If your commits do not conform to these recommendations you might consider rebasing your PR.
 Instructions for how this might work can be found [here](https://help.github.com/articles/about-git-rebase/).

 #### Good Luck!